zhaosjason/project_euler/README.md

 #Project Euler
-My solutions to problems Project Euler.
+My solutions to Project Euler problems.
 My goal is to do one problem a day.
-Currently only in C/C++, but I am thinking about eventually working in some Python and other langs.
+Solutions are mostly in C/C++, but I am working in some Python and Java too.
-Written by Jason Zhao.
+Jason Zhao.
 2016.